mmlTools/DarkCore-CMS/README.md

 Contributors: <a href="https://github.com/demonreborn">Demonreborn<a><br>
 Web: http://mmltools.com<br>

-If you want this project to continue and add daily improovements you can help us by donating , all money will be split between contributors.

-<script async="async" src="https://www.paypalobjects.com/js/external/paypal-button.min.js?merchant=CMPYTHLHBQHCE"
-    data-button="donate"
-    data-name="Mmltools DarKcorE CMS"
-></script>

 This website started as a PHP learning atempt but it received a really nice feedback about it's look so I decided to release it for public use and work along with other developers to make a brand new professional FREE TRINITYCORE CMS<br><br>

 #Note To Developers